 The precautions were directed to recreational users and those with dogs to avoid potential exposure to toxins that were present with some blue-green algae species in stagnant sections of the river.

 The precautions advised against swimming in the river while the algae was present and recommended that animals not be allowed to drink the water.
-They were issued after three dogs - two near Leggett and one near Tooby Park off Sprowel Creek Road in Garberville - died after going into the water near the beds of algae.

 It was still early in the rainy season, no rain was predicted and warmer than usual temperatures were being enjoyed around the North Coast.
 Normal rainfall was about 8.5 inches and the previous year the rain gauge showed more than 7.5 inches at the end of November.